simonjaeger/OfficeDev-HOL/Single-Sign-On-Outlook-Add-in/README.md

 #### Exercise 6.5: Add the user service interface ####
-Let's create an interface to define the three different operations we need to create an SSO experience:
+Let's create an interface to define the three different operations we need to create a single sign-on experience:
 - **GetUserAsync:** Get an already mapped user in the service using the Office 365 unique user identifier (UUID).
 - **GetUUIDSaltAsync:** Create or get an existing unique salt for the Office 365 unique user identifier (UUID) - used creating the UUID.
 - **MapUserAsync:** Map the Office 365 unique user identifier (UUID) with a user in your service (using the provided credentials).